obiwanjacobi/vst.net/docs/TroubleShooting.md

 ### Copy `Ijwhost.dll` into host .exe's folder

+> This problem should have been fixed in RC3 - but I leave it here if anybody may need it.
+Please report an issue if you do.

 For some hosts the loading of .NET core does not work at all.
 It is unclear what the problem is, but copying over the `Ijwhost.dll` file into the same folder the host's .exe is located usually solves the issue.

-> This problem should have been fixed in RC2 - but I leave it here if anybody may need it.
-Please report an issue if you do.
+The Ijwhost.dll can be found in de 'deploy' folder.

 ### Debugging